 - Access to services and accommodations

-To meet with a DSP&S counselor/educational advisor for any of the above reasons, the student must make an appointment through the DSP&S department secretary.
-Appointments are generally for 30 minutes.
+To meet with a DSPS counselor/educational advisor for any of the above reasons, the student must make an appointment through the DSPS department secretary.
+Please see Appointments for more information.

-Students must meet with a counselor/educational advisor at least once per year for review of their progress, accommodations and academic goals.
+Students must meet with a DSPS counselor at least once per year for review of their progress, accommodations and academic goals.